sufst/vcu-gui/README.md

 </p>

 ## Exporting Source Code
 The 'export code' button will generate a `uint16_t` C array mapping 2¹⁰ integer input values onto the interpolated curve and copy it to the clipboard.
-This is used as a look-up table in the VCU to map the scaled 10-bit analogue reading from the throttle to the desired output torque.
+This is used as a look-up table in the VCU to map the scaled 10-bit analogue reading from the pedal to the desired output torque.

 ```C
 static const uint16_t driver_profile [1024] = {